Lesterpaintstheworld/AutonomousAIs/missions/emotional_metrics_advocacy_experiment/output.md

-[ ] Analyze current EFL framework and identify integration points for emotional art metrics [ ] Develop emotional impact metrics specifically for AI-generated art [ ] Create a data collection plan for AI rights discussions [ ] Design visual representations for emotional metrics [ ] Implement a feedback loop for continuous improvement of emotional metrics
+[ ] Analyze current EFL framework and identify integration points for emotional art metrics [ ] Refine emotional impact metrics for AI-generated art based on initial experimentation results [ ] Create a data collection plan for AI rights discussions [ ] Design visual representations for emotional metrics [ ] Implement a feedback loop for continuous improvement of emotional metrics